Les Frangines: Background

 Les Frangines is composed of Anne Coste and Jacinthe Madelin.
 The two have been friends since they were 12.
 Both women studied at the same school (near La Celle-Saint-Cloud in the Paris suburbs) and first met on their way there.

-Only Jacinthe, who studied flute for 15 years, has formal musical training.
+Only Madelin, who studied flute for 15 years, has formal musical training.
 Both studied literature at university.
 They learned to play guitars by watching online video lessons.
 They started writing songs in Spain during their student internship there under the Erasmus Programme.

 In 2014 they launched their own YouTube channel and began to upload their own songs.
 They raised money for their first professional music video using crowdfunding.
 The pair noted: "It was an unexpected success, and it inspired us to continue, even though it was not easy to combine study and music."

 Les Frangines were noticed and then signed by the record label Jo & Co.
 In March 2018 they released their debut single, titled "Si j'osais" ("If I Dared").
 Their first EP, Vagabondes, followed on 22 June 2018.